alexa/alexa-skills-kit-sdk-for-nodejs/Readme.md

 - `this.response.audioPlayerStop()` sets the directive type to `AudioPlayer.Stop`.
 This will make the audio player stop.
 - `this.response.audioPlayerClearQueue(clearBehaviour)` sets the directive type to `AudioPlayer.ClearQueue` and sets the clear behaviour of the directive.
 Options for this value are `'CLEAR_ENQUEUED'` and `'CLEAR_ALL'`.
 This will either clear the queue and continue the current stream, or clear the queue and stop the current stream.

-After you have set up your response as desired, you **must** call `this.response.setResponse()`.
-You can either call this separately, or at the end of your chain of functions, as shown above.
-If you don't call it, your response will not be changed.
-Then simply call `this.emit(':responseReady');` to send your response off.
+When you've set up your response, simply call `this.emit(':responseReady');` to send your response off.

 ### Tips
 - When any of the response events are emitted `:ask`, `:tell`, `:askWithCard`, etc. The lambda context.succeed() method is called, which immediately stops processing of any further background tasks.
 Any asynchronous jobs that are still executing will not be completed and any lines of code below the response emit statement will not be executed.
 This is not the case for non responding events like `:saveState`.